aryasaatvik/react-jsonr/packages/react-jsonr/README.md

 - **Complete ReactNode Support**: Handle all React node types including primitives (strings, numbers, booleans), arrays, Fragment, Portal, and components.
 - **Plugin-Based Transformation**: Insert synchronous or asynchronous plugins to mutate, enrich, or validate the JSON tree before rendering.
 - **Flexible Traversal**: Supports configurable traversal orders (e.g., depth-first pre-order, post-order, or breadth-first) with options to skip subtrees.
-- **Component Registry**: Uses a whitelist of allowed component types, ensuring that only registered components are rendered.
+- **Component Registry**: Uses a registry of allowed component types, with built-in support for all HTML elements, Fragment, and Portal.
 - **Event Handler Mapping**: Safely maps string-based event handler references (e.g., "onClick": "submitForm") to actual functions provided by your application.
 - **Performance Optimizations**: Designed to handle moderately large JSON trees efficiently, with support for caching and skipping unnecessary nodes.
 - **Zero External Dependencies**: Built with React (>= v18) and TypeScript, with minimal overhead.